 When translation amounts are shown next to the variable they affect (as opposed to the other side of the equation), “keep your eye on the variable”.
 Ask yourself “what value of makes the expression in parentheses equal 0?”.
 The answer to this question for this example is +4, which is the amount and direction of the translation in the (horizontal) direction.

-In the same way we approached horizontal translations above, look at the coordinates of the corresponding points on the green and red graphs above.
+Examine the coordinates of the corresponding points on the green and red graphs above.
 The x-coordinate has not changed and the y-coordinate has increased by two.
 If you were to examine any other pair of corresponding points, you would see the exact same difference.
 This can be described algebraically by the system of transformation equations:

 The green curve is the graph of the equation: